mdozmorov/MachineLearning_notes/README.md

 ## DL Books

+- [Deep Learning Interviews book](https://www.interviews.ai/) by Shlomo Kashani.
+Hundreds of fully solved job interview questions from a wide range of key topics in AI.
+[GitHub](https://github.com/BoltzmannEntropy/interviews.ai) repo has link to free PDF.

 - [Deep Learning for Molecules and Materials](https://whitead.github.io/dmol-book/intro.html), [Tweet](https://twitter.com/thedataprof/status/1427667925436039170?s=20)

 - [handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
 Example code and solutions for the [Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) book by Aurélien Géron.
 Run on Google Colab